 Stelara is injected by a doctor or nurse once every four weeks for the first two doses.
 After the first two doses, Stelara is injected once every 12 weeks.

-Common side effects listed on the FDA-approved label for Stelara include upper respiratory infections, headache, back pain, fatigue, dizziness, and nausea.
+Common side effects listed on the FDA-approved label for Stelara include upper respiratory infections, headache, and fatigue.

-Rare but serious side effects listed for Stelara include increased risk for certain types of cancer such as carcinoma and a dangerous illness called reversible posterior leukoencephalopathy syndrome.
+Rare but serious side effects listed for Stelara include tuberculosis, hypersensitivity reactions, noninfectious pneumonia, increased risk for certain types of cancer, and a dangerous illness called reversible posterior leukoencephalopathy syndrome.